Surgery for Endometrial Cancer

 A radical hysterectomy affects the nerves that control the bladder, so a catheter is used to drain urine and is kept in place for at least a few days after surgery.
 If the bladder hasn’t recovered completely when it is removed, it may be replaced for a time or you may be shown how to insert a catheter yourself several times a day to empty your bladder until bladder function returns.

-For more information on surgery for cancer, see A Guide to Cancer Surgery.
+For more information on surgery for cancer, see Cancer Surgery.

 Side effects of surgery

 Surgery and menopausal symptoms can also affect your sex life.
-For more, you can read our booklet Sexuality for the Woman With Cancer.
+For more, see Sexuality for the Woman With Cancer.